 Piotr Teterwak

 I am a Ph.D. student at Boston University and am very lucky to be co-advised by Professor Kate Saenko and Professor Bryan Plummer.
 Prior to my Ph.D., I was an AI Resident on the Perception Team at Google Research, where I spent two amazing years working with Dr. Dilip Krishnan, Dr. Ce Liu, Professor Mike Mozer, and many others.
 Prior to that, I spent time on the ML team at Apple, and worked at a startup called Turi.
+During my Ph.D., I have also interned at Meta, most recently at Meta Superintelligence Labs on the Segment Anything team.
 I got my Bachelor's degree in Computer Science from Dartmouth College.

 Email / CV / Google Scholar / Twitter